gopinathsjsu/team-project-prysm/README.md

 ## XP Core Values

-- **_Communication_**: We conducted meetings every week in-person to discuss crucial aspects of the project by collaborating and communicating with each other.
+- **_Communication_** : We conducted meetings every week in-person to discuss crucial aspects of the project by collaborating and communicating with each other.
-- **_Feedback_**.
-Team members delivered software frequently, got feedback about it, and refractored the code according to the new requirements.
+- **_Feedback_** : Team members delivered software frequently, got feedback about it, and refractored the code to make improvements for working code and fix bugs.

 <b>How the team kept the core value? <br></b><br>